- Home »

-- The museum preserves the Meadowcroft Rockshelter, a National Historic Landmark and the oldest site of human habitation in North America, for current and future generations to experience.
+- The museum preserves the Meadowcroft Rockshelter archaeological site, a National Historic Landmark and the oldest site of human habitation in North America, for current and future generations to experience.

-- Meadowcroft provides a wide variety of public programs, exhibits, and living history experiences for a diverse audience.
+- Meadowcroft provides a wide variety of public programs, exhibits, living history experiences and other outdoor learning opportunities for a diverse audience.

 Primary Revenue Sources

-Earned revenue (admission, shop sales, facility rentals); foundation and government grants; corporate donations; individual gifts; endowment.
+Earned revenue (admission, shop sales, facility rentals, gas revenue); foundation and government grants; corporate donations; individual gifts; endowment.

 Primary Fundraising Event